xyjixyjixyji/wacr/felab/README.md

         could pass since `y` is _defined_ before assigned to `x`.

 -   The expression inside the `if` clause should be typed `bool`

+**You are required to implement the following rules for your typechecker** Below are the inference rules in human language that you are required to implement.

+1. The function entry point is named "main".
+2. The final return value of "main" is typed `int`.
+3. All variable are _defined_ before _used_ (not _declared_).
+4. All variable can only be _declared_ **or** _defined_ once.
+5. For assignments, left hand side and right hand side need to have the same type.
+6. For if/while, the expression for loop condition needs to have type `bool`.
+7. Numbers are typed `int`, `true` and `false` are typed `bool`.
+8. Unary operators need to operate on the correct type, for example `!` needs to operate on type `bool`.
+9. Binary operation `a op b` requires `a` and `b` to have the same type.
+10. Binary operators need to operate on the correct type, fpr example `<` needs to operate on type `int`.
+    - If you want to implement bit-wise operators such as `&`, they need to operate on type `bool`.

+**Hint(s)**

+1. For `IfElse`, the defined variable are considered as the **intersection** of both branches.
+2. Remember AST has a recursive (tree-like) nature, and our provided function signatures (such as `tc_stmt()`) reflect that.